Ulcerative Colitis ICD 10: Key Codes and Their Implications

 2. Diet & Nutrition

-Hydration: Getting enough fluids, especially during flare-ups.
+Hydration: Getting enough fluids, specifically during flare-ups.

 Nutritional Supplements: To treat deficits caused by malabsorption.